Cato Networks Knowledge Base

 To configure the project in the Google Cloud console:

-1. Log in to the Google Cloud console and create a New Project.
+1. Log in to the Google Cloud console and select the existing or project or create a New Project.

 2. Enable the Google APIs for the connector: